Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
-Eight of Pentacles (Prudence): Dedicating yourself fully to a task.
+Click for DetailsThe card on the far left represents the fourfold or mystical vision: still viewing through the previous three, we now add a spiritual element, revealing unseen aspects of the object.
+Eight of Coins (Prudence): Dedicating yourself fully to a task.
 Learning a new craft or skill.
 Applying painstaking attention to detail.
 Industriousness and the efficient completion of tasks.
 Sticking with a project long enough to see it through.